 All further Staff Qualifications will be indicated under the service codes.
-All documentation for staff including college transcripts, certifications, credentials, background checks, trainings should be kept in the staff's personnel file and may be reviewed at any time by BMS or the Bureau's contractors or state/federal auditors.
+All documentation for staff including college transcripts, certifications, credentials, background checks, trainings should be kept in the staff's personnel file and may be reviewed at any time by BMS or the Bureau's contractors or state and federal auditors.

-502.5 CRIMINAL BACKGROUND CHECKS
+503.5 CRIMINAL BACKGROUND CHECKS

-All Clinic provider staff, having direct contact with members must, at a minimum, have results from a state level Fingerprint Based Background Check.
+All Rehabilitation provider staff, having direct contact with members must, at a minimum, have results from a state level Fingerprint Based Background check.
 This check must be conducted initially and again every 3 years.
-If the current or prospective employee, within the past 5 years, has lived or worked out of state or currently lives or works out of state, the agency must request an additional federal background check utilizing fingerprints through the West Virginia State Police also upon hire and every 3 years of employment.
-Providers may do an on-line preliminary name base check and use these results for a period of 3 months while waiting for state and/or federal fingerprint results to be received.
+If the current or prospective employee, within the past 5 years, has lived or worked out of state or currently lives or works out of state, the agency must request an additional federal background check through the West Virginia State Police also upon hire and every 3 years of employment.
+Providers may do an on-line preliminary name based check and use these results for a period of 3 months while waiting for state and/or federal fingerprint results to be received.
 Providers may only use on-line companies that check counties in which the applicant has lived and worked within the last 5 years.
-An individual who is providing services or is employed by an I/DD Waiver provider cannot be considered to provide services nor can be employed or continue to be employed if ever convicted of the following:
+An individual who is providing services or is employed by a provider cannot be considered to provide services nor can be employed or continue to be employed if ever convicted of the following:

 - Abduction;

 - Any violent felony crime including but not limited to rape, sexual assault, homicide, or felonious battery;

 - Child/adult abuse or neglect;

 - Crimes which involve the exploitation, including financial exploitation, of a child or an incapacitated adult;

 - Any type of felony battery;

 - Felony arson;

 - Felony or misdemeanor crime against a child or incapacitated adult which causes harm; Felony drug related offenses within the last 10 years;

-- Felony DUI within the last 10 years;

-- Hate crimes;

-- Kidnapping;